Studio 1 Productions

 The two video cards on the left are standard video cards.
 They both have standard size cooling fans and the bottom video card is completely enclosed with only one fan to keep the video card cool.
 With the enclosed video card, the air will have to vented out the back.

 Now, the two video cards on the right are designed for overclocking.
-They have larger fans and the bottom card has dual fans with heat pipes.
-Both of these video cards offer better cooling than the standard video cards.
+They both have larger fans and offer better cooling than the standard video cards.
 They are also open in design allowing air to circulate around the components on the video card, which helps with the cooling.

-While most standard video cards will work fine, they will run a little warmer than a video card designed for overclocking.
+While most standard video cards will work fine, they will run a little warmer than a video card designed with larger fans.

 So if you haven't purchased a video card yet, you may want to look at purchasing a video card that is like the ones on the right side since they will run cooler.